jimhigson/oboe.js/writing/main/6_Conclusion.md

 The code using JSON.parse is very closely coupled with the JSON format that it is handling.
-We can see this in the fragments `records.data`, `record.url`, and `record.name` which will only work if they find their desired sub-tree at exactly the anticipated location.
+We can see this in the fragments `records.data`, `record.url`, and `record.name` which will only work if they find their desired subtree at exactly the anticipated location.
 The code might be said to contain a description of the format that it is for rather than a description of what is required from the format.
 The Oboe version describes the format only so far as is needed to identify the desired